 How much do we still need?

 ✓ When the appeal passed £100,000, the college agreed to invest the money to create an endowment fund.
 The income produced by this investment will ensure that the scholarship exists in perpetuity.
 Now that the matched funding has been secured, the appeal has passed £900,000.

 - £ 537,000 would unlock matched funding from the University and create an endowment to pay both the fees and living costs of a Home/EU graduate student

 - £ 600,000 would cover all the fees of an overseas graduate student

 - £ 800,000 would cover all the fees and all the living costs of a Home/EU graduate student

 - £ 1,000,000 would cover all the fees and living costs of a graduate from anywhere in the world

 The more money that is raised, the closer the scholarship will come to covering not only the fees, but also the living costs of recipients from anywhere in the world.

 Progress to date

-We hope that all Old Members and Friends will support Trinity’s graduate community by making a gift to endow the scholarship that will bear Sir Ivor’s name.
-Whatever amount you feel comfortable in giving, your support is greatly appreciated.
-Every donation you make now will help a graduate student at Trinity in the future.
+We hope that all Trinity’s Old Members and Friends will support the college’s graduate community by making a gift to endow the scholarship that bears Sir Ivor’s name.
+Whatever amount you feel comfortable in giving, your donation will help a graduate student at Trinity in the future.